lu-pl/semantic-sandbox/README.md

 # Semantic Sandbox

-Container Sandbox for running popular Triplestores.
+Compose stack for running popular Triplestores.

 ## Usage
 Run `docker-compose` to start the compose environment with all featured Tripelstores.